skot/bitaxeHex/readme.md

 - All of the parts on the board are listed in the KiCad BOM

 ## Software
-- [ESP-Miner](https://github.com/skot/ESP-Miner) is still being updated to support multiple ASICs
+- [ESP-Miner-multichip](https://github.com/bitaxeorg/esp-miner-multichip) a fork of esp-miner to support multiple ASICs like on the bitaxeHex.

 ## Power Supply Requirements
 - bitaxeHex takes 12V DC input via screw terminals.
 Power supply should be capable of 100W